What is occupational therapy?

 - Therapists work to identify and minimize environmental factors that might hinder patient progress.

-An occupational therapist’s role is to help restore a patient’s abilities to do what is important and meaningful to them, whether you’ve suffered an acute injury, endured a lifelong disability or experience recurring pain from overuse.
+An occupational therapist’s role is to help restore a patient’s ability to do what is important and meaningful to them, whether they’ve suffered an acute injury, endured a lifelong disability, or experience recurring pain from overuse.

 Although different patients may have similar limitations, it is important to focus on activities that are meaningful to the individual patient.
 No two treatment plans are alike.